 South Sudan: 399,917 South Sudanese refugees as of 30 November. ?69% are under 18, 13,834 unaccompanied and separated minors.
 A lack of transitional shelter is the biggest challenge.?

 Somalia: Approximately 252,385 Somali refugees as of 30 September. ?

 Eritrea: More than 161,398 Eritrean refugees as of 7 June. ?
 17,000 Eritreans have arrived in Ethiopia so far this year, compared with just 7,000 in all of 2016.?? ?

 Sudan: 41,588 registered refugees from Sudan as of 7 June. ?

 Yemen: 1,670 registered refugees from Yemen as of 7 June. ?

-Other Nationalities: There were over 5,800 refugees from other countries in Ethiopia as of 7 June. ?
+Other Nationalities: More than 5,800 refugees from other countries in Ethiopia as of 7 June. ?